shaunsmith/functionslab/9-Functions-Invoke-OCI-Events.md

 ![Create bucket](images/create-bucket.png)

+Once the bucket is created, we change make it "public".

 ![user input](images/userinput.png)
 Click on "Edit Visibility" and select "Public":

 ![Make bucket public](images/make-bucket-public.jpg)

-Once the bucket is created and made public, we can upload an image file.
+Now that our bucket is created and made public, we can upload an image file.

 ![user input](images/userinput.png)
 Upload an image in to the bucket.
 For convenience, we have included an image file in